About the FTN Clearing Houz

 2. Automation - so that repetitive tasks can be done with minimal effort.

 3. High Availability - So if one hub goes down, users can automatically connect to an alternate hub to keep mail flowing.
 Furthermore, as hubs retire, new hubs can assume the role of the retiring hub with minimal effort.
+This goal was attempted with CockroachDB, but abandoned due to he resource requirements it required and latency that it introduced.
+I welcome any ideas to help achieve this goal.

 ...all so that you can spend your time playing on your BBS rather than managing messages, failures or keeping an FTN network running.